derekhe/msfs2020-map-enhancement/.github/ISSUE_TEMPLATE/bug_report.md

 - Mod version

 **Log**
-- Please use the "Collect Logs" button in "Report Issue" page and attach the zip file
+- Please attach the log zip file

 **Screenshots**

+Please provide me screenshots for the mod and msfs2020 if possible

 **Additional context**
 Add any other context about the problem here.